-Turquoise gemstone is an obscure, blue-green mineral, a hydrous phosphate of aluminum and copper.
+Turquoise is an obscure, blue-green mineral, a hydrous phosphate of aluminum and copper.

-The stone is formed by the activity of permeating acidic aqueous solutions by the weathering and oxidation of previous minerals.
+The stone is formed by the activity of permeating acidic aqueous solutions by the weathering and oxidation of precious minerals.

 Zircon is part of the nesosilicates family, developing in molten rocks, sedimentary rocks, and metamorphic rocks.